-- nasal sinus cancer (cancer near and around the nose).29
+- nasal sinus cancer (cancer near and around the nose).20

-Before indoor smoking bans were widely in place in New Zealand, it was estimated that about 350 people died every year because of exposure to second-hand smoke.
+Before indoor smoking bans were widely in place in New Zealand, it was estimated that about 350 people died every year because of exposure to second-hand smoke.21

 How second-hand smoke harms others – especially children

-Children can get particularly sick if they breathe in second-hand smoke because their lungs are smaller and more delicate.
-They also often have no way of getting away from the smoke.
+Children can get particularly sick if they breathe in second-hand smoke because their lungs are smaller, they have a faster breathing rate and their immune systems are still developing.
+22 They also often have no way of getting away from the smoke.

-They are more likely to go to hospital, get coughs, colds and wheezes and are off school more often.30 Children whose parents smoke have double the risk of lower respiratory illnesses like bronchitis and pneumonia compared to children of parents who do not smoke.31 Moreover, the more parents smoke around their children the more likely they are to get sick.32
+They are more likely to go to hospital, get coughs, colds and wheezes and are off school more often.22 Children whose parents smoke have double the risk of lower respiratory illnesses like bronchitis and pneumonia compared to children of parents who do not smoke.21 Moreover, the more parents smoke around their children the more likely they are to get sick.23

 Children whose parents smoke have double the risk of lower respiratory illnesses like bronchitis and pneumonia compared to children of parents who do not smoke.

-Being exposed to second-hand smoke can also affect children’s development and behaviour, and they can do less well at school and have trouble paying attention.33
+Being exposed to second-hand smoke can also affect children’s development and behaviour, and they can do less well at school and have trouble paying attention.23

 - middle ear infections, like glue ear